zero-stroke/questdb-quickstart/dashboard/grafana/README.md

 We will use Grafana, a popular open source tool for dashboards, to connect to your QuestDB instance and displaying near real time dashboards.
 We will use the grafana postgresql connector to connect to QuestDB.

-## Starting grafana via docker
+## Starting Grafana via docker

-Even if you already have a working grafana installation, it is recommended to start a new one via docker, as the process will provisioning sample connections and dashboards.
+Even if you already have a working grafana installation, it is recommended to start a new one via docker, as the process will provision sample connections and dashboards.
 If you prefer to provision a data source and a dashboard by hand, skip this section and proceed to "Manual Provisioning"

 Make sure you are at the `dashboard/grafana` directory before starting the grafana container.
 On starting, the contents